Sport TV: History

+Sport TV started broadcasting on 3 September 1998 on TV Cabo's analog service on channel 39 and on channel 1 of the newly-launched digital satellite system.
+The channel launched as a free preview for interested subscribers, after which, on 15 September, the channel would formally commence its encrypted broadcasts.
+The channel was the first service to be created after the passing of a new Television Law.

 On 16 September 2005, seven years after the opening of the first channel, Sport TV launched a second channel, SportTV 2.
 It regularly broadcasts alternative sports such as mountaineering, cycling and radical sports.
 The channel was available only through ZON TV Funtastic Life package, but the model did not work.
 They relaunched the channel as a premium channel, also available on Cabovisão and Portugal Telecom's MEO.
 This was followed in June 2008 by SportTV 3.

 Sport TV shown UEFA Euro 2008 in HD, through ZON TV.

-On January 22, 2010, the thematic golf channel SPORT.TV Golfe and its HD simulcast, SPORT.TV Golfe HD were launched.
+On 22 January 2010 the thematic golf channel SPORT.TV Golfe and its HD simulcast, SPORT.TV Golfe HD were launched.

-On August 13, 2010, they launched SPORT.TV Liga Inglesa, a HD channel dedicated to the Premier League, broadcasting 380 games and 400 highlights per season, made by the Premier League (also broadcasting on other countries).
+On 13 August 2010 they launched SPORT.TV Liga Inglesa, an HD channel dedicated to the Premier League, broadcasting 380 games and 400 highlights per season, made by the Premier League (also broadcasting on other countries).

-On January 7, 2011, SPORT.TV1, SPORT.TV2 and SPORT.TV3 started to broadcast in 16:9.
+On 7 January 2011 SPORT.TV1, SPORT.TV2 and SPORT.TV3 started to broadcast in 16:9.

-On August 13, 2011, all of the SportTV main channels started to broadcast in HD and it was launched a new channel, SPORT.TV4, that also is available in HD.
+On 13 August 2011 all of the SportTV main channels started to broadcast in HD and it was launched a new channel, SPORT.TV4, that also is available in HD.
 At the same time, the Sport TV HD channel ended its two-year run.

-On June 5, 2013, Sport TV stopped broadcasting in the United States.
+On 5 June 2013 Sport TV stopped broadcasting in the United States.

-On August 1, 2013, SPORT TV launched a new channel, SPORT.TV Live, replacing SPORT.TV4.
+On 1 August 2013 SPORT TV launched a new channel, SPORT.TV Live, replacing SPORT.TV4.

-On August 14, 2014, SPORT.TV Live was renamed to SPORT.TV4 again (there's also SPORT.TV4 HD).
+On 14 August 2014 SPORT.TV Live was renamed to SPORT.TV4 again (there's also SPORT.TV4 HD).
 SPORT.TV Golfe was renamed to SPORT.TV5, which is also available in HD.